nieffka/bubble-clean-zen/README.md

 | Software   | `MicaForEveryone`  | [MicaForEveryone](https://github.com/MicaForEveryone/MicaForEveryone)                      |
 | Software   | `DWMBlurGlass`     | [DWMBlurGlass](https://github.com/Maplespe/DWMBlurGlass)                                   |

-Alternative You can use this DWMBlurGlass config or customize it to your liking.
+You can use this DWMBlurGlass config or customize it to your liking.
 ```
 [config]
 applyglobal=true